 Preheat your oven to 400 degrees.

-In a food processor, make your bread crumbs with 2-3 slices gluten free bread if necessary, and then pour into a large bowl, set aside.
+In a food processor, make your bread crumbs with 2-3 slices gluten free bread or pork rinds if necessary, and then pour into a large bowl, set aside.

-In the same food processor bowl, add the sweet potato, zucchini, onion, and parsley and pulse until everything is finely minced (kids won't detect the vegetables this way!).
+In the same food processor bowl, add the sweet potato, zucchini, onion, and garlic and pulse until everything is finely minced (kids won't detect the vegetables this way!).

 Stir together glaze ingredients.: 1/3 cup ketchup, mustard, and the optional Sriacha and palm sugar if using.